Crochet Baby Lovey: 12 Ideas + a Free Bunny Lovey Pattern

 Size: Keep the blanket portion between 8 and 14 inches square.
 This is large enough for comfort but small enough that it poses no suffocation risk.
 Avoid adding long strings, ribbons, or loose parts that could wrap around a baby’s neck.

-12 Adorable Crochet Baby Lovey Patterns
+What Are the 12 Adorable Crochet Baby Lovey Patterns?

 1. Bunny Lovey

 The bunny is the classic lovey animal and for good reason.
 Long floppy ears are irresistibly cute and babies love grabbing them.
 Create a 12-inch square blanket in pastel yellow or mint green, then attach an amigurumi bunny head with long oval ears at one corner.
 Add small arms on either side of the head.
 Embroider closed eyes and a tiny triangle nose in pink.
 The ears can be made flat or stuffed very lightly for dimension.
-This pattern typically takes 5-6 hours and is perfect for Easter or spring baby showers.
+This pattern typically takes 5-6 hours and works well for Easter or spring baby showers.

 2. Bear Lovey